LinkedMonkeys/registration-reservation-system/README.md

 # Images folder
 Images used on the slideshow, or creating during the capstone process are stored in this [Images](https://github.com/TSonGit/capstone-registration-system-repo/tree/main/images/Capstone%20Images) folder.
-Some images and/or icons were souced from [storyset.com](https://storyset.com/online).
+Some images and/or icons were sourced from [storyset.com](https://storyset.com/online).

 # Find the Collaborators on LinkedIn
 Project Manager: